Houses for teachers and caretakers

 As a board of trustees, you're responsible for managing your caretaker house.
 This has the same responsibilities as for managing a core house.

 Insuring a caretaker house

 You don’t need to arrange or pay for insurance on a caretaker house.
 But we will not replace a caretaker house if it's totally destroyed.
 This is because provision of caretaker houses is historical and we now have no policy to provide new ones, or to replace old ones once they have passed their useful life or become uninhabitable.

-However we may, at our discretion, fix damage using Unforeseen Work funding.
+However we may, at our discretion, fix damage using Ministry funding.